exxxxxx/comparisontools/VisualStudioComparisonTools/VisualStudioComparisonToolsVSPackage/Readme.txt

 ----------

-Visual Studio Comparison Tools is a add-in for Visual Studio which uses external tools to compare files, folders and clipboard.
+Visual Studio Comparison Tools is an extension for Visual Studio which uses external tools to compare files, folders and clipboard.
 Features: Comparing two files, selecting folders for comparison from the solution explorer and comparing (and merging) clipboard to a file or selected area in a file

 Prerequisites

     * Requires a comparison util such as WinMerge
-    * Tested only with WinMerge.
+    * Tested with WinMerge and Beyond Compare 3.
 Write to the comments if you encounter problems setting up other tools!

-Installation
+Installation (of the add-in version)

     * Running the setup will copy files "VisualStudioComparisonTools.dll" and "VisualStudioComparisonTools.addin" to Visual Studio's add-in directory.
 The VisualStudioComparisonTools add-in can be used next time Visual Studio is restarted.